centreon/centreon-documentation/en/administration/secure-platform.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-### Securing the Apache web server with auto-signed certificat
+### Securing the Apache web server with self-signed certificat

 Let's assume that we have a Centreon server with a `centreon7.localdomain` FQDN address.